Senior Research Scientist

 Linda Dusenbury has worked with CASEL for more than a decade.
 She is a nationally recognized expert with 30 years experience planning, supporting, and evaluating evidence-based strategies designed to create a safe and nurturing world for children and adolescents.

-Linda currently leads CASEL’s Collaborating States Initiative, a multistate effort to support states in creating the conditions where SEL can thrive at the district, school, community, and family levels.
-As of June 2018, 25 states (serving more than 30 million K-12 students) have participated.
+Linda currently helps lead CASEL’s Collaborating States Initiative, a multistate effort that launched in 2016 to support states in creating the conditions where SEL can thrive at the district, school, community, and family levels.
+As of April, 2021, more than 40 states (serving more than 30 million K-12 students) have participated.

-Over the years, she has been involved in CASEL’s reviews of evidence-based SEL programs and of state learning competencies for SEL, and, more recently, research on mindfulness.
+Over the years, she has been involved in CASEL’s reviews of evidence-based SEL programs and state scans of state learning competencies and guidance for SEL.

 Linda has published more than 100 professional articles and chapters.
 She also co-edited two books in the Vermont Conference on the Primary Prevention of Psychopathology series.